Travel technology: Social media and mobile technologies

 The introduction of smartphones and mobile applications has also had a big effect on the tourism industry.
 Social media posts allow users to gather general information, free of marketing bias.
 GPS and social media apps allow users to tag and share their locations.
 People no longer need to print out directions and can use map apps to help them get around.
 Social media users can search for locations on social media platforms and gain more knowledge of the locations without using a review site.

 Applications such as Uber and Lyft have also made travelling easier.
 Users no longer have to plan ahead for transportation to and from an airport or a different destination.
 Ubers and Lyfts may also be used in place of a rental car.

 Mobile communication

 Today the tour guide can be a GPS tour guide, and the guidebook could be an audioguide and trips could be planned completely online.
 The continuing evolution of information technology and the widespread public use of the Internet has created a number of conditions that have been both beneficial and detrimental to the modern travel agency.
-The internet is reshaping many business aspects.
+The Internet is reshaping many business aspects.
 As a result, the travel and tourism industries will have to continue to adapt to new technologies in the future.

+Generative artificial intelligence

+Generative AI has introduced new ways for travelers to research and plan trips, changing how destinations are discovered and how trips are researched, booked and managed.
+It recommends destinations, experiences, accommodation and transport based on traveler's preferences and requirements, helping users compare choices and refine their plans.
+As the way travelers plan trips changes, the travel industry is responding by incorporating Generative AI into existing services, including MakeMyTrip's Myra and AI trip-planning features from Booking.com, Expedia, Tripadvisor, and Kayak with their new conversational tool.
+A separate category of AI-powered personal travel concierge and trip buddy has also emerged, including Mindtrip, Layla, and SearchSpot.